World Time Zone Directory & Current Time Around the World

 Why Clocks Don't Always Stay Put

 Daylight Saving Time (DST) is a seasonal practice where clocks are moved forward by one hour in spring and back again in autumn.
-The goal is to shift an hour of daylight from the early morning — when most people are asleep — to the evening, reducing artificial lighting demand.
-Roughly 70 countries observe some form of DST, though transition dates vary: the US and Canada spring forward on the second Sunday of March, while most of Europe does so on the last Sunday.
+The goal is to shift an hour of daylight from the early morning to the evening.

 Common Questions